Lawrencium77/Blog-Timing-CUDA-Kernels/Timing Operations in PyTorch.md

 reset_clock_speed()
 ```

-## PyTorch Profiler
+## Side Note - PyTorch Profiler
+This section isn't strictly related to kernel timing.
+But we thought it important to include.

 Whilst timing kernels in isolation is incredibly useful, it doesn't always tell the whole story.
+Fast kernels don't always give speedups for an entire model.
+For instance, rogue synchronization points can cause slowdowns and do not show up when timing individual operations.

 The complementary approach of visually inspecting the [PyTorch Profiler](https://pytorch.org/tutorials/recipes/recipes/profiler_recipe.html) trace can be an invaluable tool in spotting unexpected behaviour.
 If there is a problem in your code that is causing slowdowns, it's often seen when looking at the profiler trace.

 The example below illustrates a kernel dispatch bug which led to a rogue host-device synchronization point (coloured green).
 Note that we see gaps in Streaming Multiprocessor (SM) Efficiency associated with kernel launches: